White contemporary home with solar panels on roof and outdoor patio furniture with expansive yard and mature trees.

 Converting Your Home Equity Into Cash

-As noted earlier, a cash-out refinance lets a borrower tap into their home equity and convert it into cash.
+As noted earlier, a cash-out refinance lets a borrower tap into their home equity and convert it to cash.
 If you meet the requirements for a cash-out refinance, you’ll borrow more than you owe on your mortgage and keep the difference in cash.
-Keep in mind, for most cash-out refinances, you need to leave at least 20% equity in your home.
+Keep in mind that for most cash-out refinances, you need to leave at least 20% equity in your home and most lenders will let you borrow only up to 80% of your equity.

 Switching To A Fixed-Rate Mortgage